smhsneh/tuneflo/README.md

-# 🎵 tuneFlo – retro minimalist music mood visualizer
+# 🎵 tuneflo – retro minimalist music mood visualizer

 tuneFlo is a retro-inspired, minimalistic web music visualizer that plays songs, displays live waveforms, and changes aesthetics based on mood.
 It blends vintage visuals with modern web audio APIs using a clean cream-toned design inspired by vinyl culture.